 The statute explicitly states that the Commonwealth, constitutional officers, agencies, institutions, political subdivisions and any public body are considered employers for the purposes of this law.
 Federal employees are not covered by the law.

-All hours worked over 40 are paid the overtime rate.
+All hours worked over 40 in a seven-day period are paid the overtime rate.